 - Would security spot me and tell me to get lost?

-- Would a hobo stab me with a beer bottle?
+- Would a hobo stab me with a broken beer bottle?

 I’m happy to report that neither took place, which meant that I could keep climbing until I found an open area that provided this view of the stadium:

 (I’ll try to avoid a bunch of alien spaceship jokes, but you can feel free to leave ’em in the comments below.)